 But what if the opposite were true?
-It seems highly likely that our pre-agricultural, hunter-gatherer societies must have relied on collaboration and sharing to a considerable degree.
+It seems highly likely that our pre-agricultural, hunter-gatherer societies relied on collaboration and sharing to a considerable degree.
 I am sure that co-ordinated groups had better results in the hunt than lone individuals.
 We see this kind of ‘pack’ organisation in all sorts of mammals to this day.

 We cannot assume that because inequality exists it is somehow beneficial.
 It is a cultural choice and who could not fail to be uplifted by the exuberance and collaborative spirit of the recent London Olympics.
 We are indeed, better together!

 Writing in the Sydney Morning Herald, Greg Baum had this to say: “London, you didn’t half do a decent job.
 These Olympics had Sydney’s vibrancy, Athens’s panache, Beijing’s efficiency, and added British know-how and drollery.
 With apologies to Sydney, they might just represent a new PB [personal best] for the Olympics.
 They were superbly organised.
 The Olympic Park’s setting, in one of Britain’s poorest boroughs, proved inspired.
 Some Olympic sites become wasteland after the Games.
 This one began as wasteland and is now full of possibilities.” http://bit.ly/PQdlSy